Pyroxenium/Basalt/docs/objects/Basalt.md

 basalt.debug("Hello! ", "^-^")
 ```

-## setTheme
+## basalt.setTheme
 Sets the base theme of the project!
 Make sure to cover all existing objects, otherwise it will result in errors.
 A good example is [theme](https://github.com/Pyroxenium/Basalt/blob/master/Basalt/theme.lua)

 #### Parameters:
 1. `table` theme layout look into [theme](https://github.com/Pyroxenium/Basalt/blob/master/Basalt/theme.lua) for a example

 #### Usage:
-* Creates a new base frame and adds a new theme which only changes the default color of buttons.
+* Sets the default theme of basalt.
 ```lua
 basalt.setTheme({
     ButtonBG = colors.yellow,